dgroomes/sql-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Explore Postgres without Docker.
-I'd like to learn the basics of `pg_ctl` so I don't need to depend on Docker to run
-  Postgres (although Docker is super convenient!)
+* DONE Explore Postgres without Docker.
+I'd like to learn the basics of `pg_ctl` so I don't need to depend on Docker to run Postgres (although Docker is super convenient!)